aspose-total/Aspose.Total-Products/total/en/java/conversion/dotm-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to JSON Format via Java" h2="On Premise Java API to convert DOTM to JSON without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting DOTM to JSON format via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to JSON.
+Using Aspose.Total for Java, converting DOTM to JSON format is a straightforward two-step process.
+First, you can use the feature-rich document manipulation and conversion API Aspose.Words for Java to export DOTM to HTML.
+Then, you can use Aspose.Cells for Java to convert the HTML to JSON.

+Aspose.Total for Java is a comprehensive suite of APIs that provides developers with the tools they need to create, manipulate, and convert documents, spreadsheets, and presentations.
+Aspose.Words for Java is a powerful API that enables developers to create, edit, and convert documents in a variety of formats, including DOTM.
+It also provides features such as document manipulation, mail merge, and document comparison.
+Aspose.Cells for Java is a powerful API that enables developers to create, edit, and convert spreadsheets in a variety of formats, including HTML.
+It also provides features such as data validation, charting, and pivot tables.

+Using Aspose.Total for Java, you can quickly and easily convert DOTM to JSON format.
+First, you can use Aspose.Words for Java to export DOTM to HTML.
+Then, you can use Aspose.Cells for Java to convert the HTML to JSON.
+This two-step process is simple and efficient, and it allows you to quickly and easily convert DOTM to JSON format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}